chartjs/Chart.js/docs/02-Line-Chart.md

 			// Number or array - border width of point when hovered
 			pointHoverBorderWidth: 2,

+			// Tension - bezier curve tension of the line.
+Set to 0 to draw straight Wlines connecting points
+			tension: 0.1

 			// The actual data
 			data: [65, 59, 80, 81, 56, 55, 40],